 - Italian flat leaf parsley, chopped (to garnish)

-When the barley is just barely tender, gently fold in the roasted pumpkin crumbled bleu cheese.
-Remove from heat while you prepare your eggs.
+- When the barley is just barely tender, stir in the roasted pumpkin cubes and the crumbled bleu cheese.
+Cover and remove from heat while you prepare your eggs.

-I like "medium cook" barley.
-It holds up better than quick cook which has a tendency to get mushy, but it cooks faster than the "regular" barley.
-Be sure to adjust cooking times to your specific package instructions!
+I like "medium cook" barley, also referred to as hulless.
+It holds up better than quick cook which has a tendency to get mushy, but it cooks faster than the "pearl" barley.
+Whatever barley you use, be sure to adjust cooking times to your specific package instructions!

 I have used both sherry and white wine in this recipe with success.
 I like the flavor of sherry best, but both are good.
 The main consideration is that it is bone dry!
 Do NOT use a wine with any residual sugar.